cosmiconfig/cosmiconfig/README.md

 - a `myapprc`, `myapprc.json`, `myapprc.yaml`, `myapprc.yml`, `myapprc.js`, `myapprc.ts`, `myapprc.mjs`, or `myapprc.cjs` file inside a `.config` subdirectory
 - a `myapp.config.js`, `myapp.config.ts`, `myapp.config.mjs`, or `myapp.config.cjs` file

-Cosmiconfig continues to search up the directory tree, checking each of these places in each directory, until it finds some acceptable configuration (or hits the home directory).
+Optionally, you can tell it to search up the directory tree using [search strategies], checking each of these places in each directory, until it finds some acceptable configuration (or hits the home directory).

 ## Table of contents